-- Getting a peer review of teaching - Having good scores on student evaluations (The total number of Agree and Strongly Agree responses for each semester shall constitute the numerator, while the total number of Agree, Strongly Agree, Disagree, and Strongly Disagree responses shall constitute the denominator when calculating a percentage figure). - Developing a new course for review by the UCC - Preparing a course one has not taught before - Improving on one's existing courses - Attending a workshop about teaching - Attendance at conferences, workshops or related activities bearing on teaching - Incorporating Service Learning into one's courses - Incorporating effective technology into one's courses - Incorporating student research into one's courses - Development of class aids materials - Awards and honors for teaching excellence - Evidence of joint faculty and student participation in independent studies (research papers, honor projects, theses, exhibitions, performances and presentations). - Advising or mentoring students
+- Getting a peer review of teaching and writing a narrative describing what the faculty member has learned from the peer observation process and any plans for improvement or development - Obtaining student evaluations where more than 80% of students agree or strongly agree that the instructor clearly defines and explains course objectives and expectations, is prepared to teach each instructional activity, communicates effectively, encourages them to take an active role in their learning, and is readily available to them. - Developing a new course for review by the UCC - Preparing a course one has not taught before - Improving on one's existing courses - Attending a workshop about teaching - Attendance at conferences, workshops or related activities bearing on teaching - Incorporating Service Learning into one's courses - Incorporating effective technology into one's courses - Incorporating student research into one's courses - Development of class aids materials - Awards and honors for teaching excellence - Evidence of joint faculty and student participation in independent studies (research papers, honor projects, theses, exhibitions, performances and presentations). - Advising or mentoring students

-Submitting peer observations as required and student evaluation scores of 80% or higher suggest that faculty meet expectations in the area of teaching, but all documented evidence of teaching performance should be considered.
+Submitting peer reviews of teaching with reflective narratives as required and student evaluation scores of 80% or higher suggest that faculty meet expectations in the area of teaching, but all documented evidence of teaching performance should be considered.
 It is possible for a faculty member to meet expectations in the area of teaching with student's evaluation scores lower than 80% but lower scores should be directly addressed and contextualized in the faculty narrative and the committee and chair reviews.

-Submitting peer observations as required and student evaluation scores of 90% or higher suggest that faculty exceed expectations in the area of teaching, but all documented evidence of teaching performance should be considered.
+Submitting peer reviews of teaching with reflective narratives as required and student evaluation scores of 90% or higher suggest that faculty exceed expectations in the area of teaching, but all documented evidence of teaching performance should be considered.
+It is possible for a faculty member to exceed expectations in the area of teaching with student's evaluation scores lower than 90% but lower scores should be directly addressed and contextualized in the faculty narrative and the committee and chair reviews.

 Note: The percentages cited above refer to performance on the Likert scale for the five mandated questions on student evaluations.
-There is substantial evidence that a number of factors can influence these ratings such as class size, course type (lower undergraduate, upper undergraduate, MBA, or Ph.D.,) and grade distributions.
+There is substantial evidence that a number of factors can influence these ratings such as class size, course type (lower undergraduate, upper undergraduate, M.A., or Ph.D.), delivery method (online vs. face-to-face), and grade distributions.
 There is also substantial evidence to show that students systematically rate the instruction of women and minorities lower than that of white males.
 Consequently, there is not a "magic number" to the overall ratings on course evaluations as they may vary across the noted criteria.
-As tenured faculty, the Departmental Review Committee and Department Chair have the academic qualifications and experience to assess these student ratings in a broader context.
+The Departmental Review Committee and Department Chair have the academic qualifications and experience to assess these student ratings in a broader context.
 Faculty undergoing reviews should discuss any questions with members of the Departmental Review Committee (particularly the Chair) and/or the Department Chair.